Jutm-n/Open-V2/ReadMe.md

 The Eigen implementation in `3rdparty/Eigen` is licensed under the Mozilla Public License version 2.0.
 See `3rdparty/Eigen/COPYING.MPL2` for the complete license text.
+Note: Incompatible with secondary licenses, will have to go.

 The Boost implementation in `3rdparty/boost` is licensed under the Boost Software License version 1.0.
 See `3rdparty/boost/LICENSE_1_0.txt` for the complete license text.